-Federal Correctional Institution Tucson is a medium-security federal prison located in Tucson, Arizona.
+Federal Correctional Institution Tucson is a medium-security federal prison in Tucson, Arizona.
 It is also known as FCI Tucson, FCC Tucson, and the federal prison in Tucson, AZ.
 The facility houses male inmates.

 FCI Tucson Contact Information